Updated on December 29, 2022

 Recovery Timeline

-It will take about 3 to 6 months for you to fully recover.
+It will take about 3 to 6 months to recover fully.
 But your vision should be crisp within a few days to weeks following the surgery.
+During this time, visit your eye doctor frequently for follow-up care.

 Your doctor might recommend prescription eye drops to prevent infections or inflammation.
 You may also need prescription painkillers to relieve eye pain whenever it occurs.